dermatz/ddev-woodoo-buildtools-magento/CONTRIBUTING.md

 ## General

--   Make sure to have a working local development environment, e.g. ddev
+-   Make sure to have a working local development environment of [ddev](https://github.com/ddev/ddev).

 ## Submit Pull-Requests